OpenSlides/openslides-backend/docs/actions/user.merge_together.md

 ```
 {
 // Required
-    id: Id // The user the others will be merged into
+    id: Id // The primary user the others will be merged into
     user_ids: Id[];

 // Optional